TheKnarf/theknarf.github.io/Readme.md

 - [ ] TLDraw support (detect height based on content, lock scrolling vertically, make full width, lock scrolling horizontally based on content + padding)

-- [ ] Vite plugin to minify filesizes for images?

 - [ ] Vite setup to chunk-split the React package into its own asset file

 - [ ] Custom remark/rehype/mdx plugin that grabs the title of the MDX file and stuffs it into the frontmatter if the title isn't set already in the frontmatter.